neophob/PixelController/README.md

 * send 8bpp (greyscale) image data to PixelController (Resolution X * Resolution Y * 1bpp).
 You can use Effects, Mixer and Colorsets.
 * send 24bpp image data to PixelController (Resolution X * Resolution Y * 3bpp).
 PixelController activates the pass through mode and Effects, Mixer and Colorsets cannot be used.

-See the Processing examples, I've included severall examples.
+See the Processing examples `OscSendControllMessages/sendImageKreise` and `OscSendControllMessages/sendImageKreise24bpp`.

 ##OSC MESSAGES